 This has been a banner year for Kpop concerts in Texas and that means lots of miles added to our odometers.
 Here in Texas we tend to measure distances in hours, and fortunately Houston is only about a 3 hour drive from where I live, that is with no stops and good traffic conditions.
 Dallas is about 5 1/2 to 6 hours.
 For those out in west Texas the drive can be over 12 hours of driving to get to the usual venues.
-I mention this to show to partially show the dedication of Texas Kpop fans.
+I mention this to show the dedication of Texas Kpop fans.

 KARD chose Houston and a venue, Stereo Live, that I hadn’t been to before.
 I got there early to get in line to ensure a good spot once the doors opened.
 They had paid parking at the venue and staff had put out clear signs showing where fans should start lining up, for which I say thank you.
 (I hate the general chaos that happens at some concert venues.)
 I heard that the first people in line got there around daybreak and had settled in early for the long wait.
 My friends and I were relatively close to the front, and if you check the top photo you can just see me front row left when the show began.
 The hot Texas sun drove fans into puddles of shade as the temperatures rose.
 The staff/venue brought out a water cooler which was nice of them.
 Others sought out the local corner gas station for drinks, snacks and restroom breaks.
 The staff at the gas station were really kind letting so many people use their restroom.

 It wasn’t too long before the line circled the building.
 P1 was to the left and P2 to the right and they met up at the back of the building.
 While waiting in line some fans were chosen to be recorded for an official film at the end of the tour.
 Can’t wait to see if my friends make it to the final edit.